thanks-to-it/easy-referral-for-woocommerce/readme.txt

 = What features are available in Pro Version? =
 * Unlimited Referral Codes
-* Apply Coupong Code automatically giving a discount to Referees
+* Apply Coupon Code giving a discount to Referees
 * Customizable Order Status for Referral Creation
 * IP Comparing
 * Cookie Searching